AI Video Color Shifts Mid-Clip: 6 Causes + Fix Path

 5. Style anchor evokes color-shift work

-Wong Kar-wai style, In the Mood for Love, dream sequence, lynchian — all evoke color-shifting cinema.
-Model honors the style.
+Wong Kar-wai style, In the Mood for Love, dream sequence, lynchian — all evoke color-shifting cinema, so the model honors the look.

 How to spot it: style word evokes color experimentation.